TJ-DA1/GannonPOS/README.md

 # Connecting one client
 Run the server main on a computer with a known IP address on a LAN (typically on the same Wi-Fi connection or connected to the same router) with the client.
 Open command prompt and type "ipconfig" to get IP on Windows systems - any listed address next to "IPv4 Address" should work.\
-Edit the client main file on the auxiliary system - set line 8 SERVER_IP to the known IP address.\
+Edit the client config on the auxiliary system - set host setting to the known IP address.\
-Set the name of the auxiliary client using line 6 clientid - ensure this is different to the server's line 5 clientid.\
+Set the name of the auxiliary client using config file clientid - ensure this is different to the server's config file clientid.\
 Run the client main - this should automatically connect to the server main and act as a separate point of service.

 # Connecting multiple clients
 This is the same process as connecting one client - ensure all clients (including the server itself) have a different ID.
 The amount of clients that can be connected to a server is untested past 2 clients and one server, so mileage may vary.

+# Config file
+ClientID - Unique identifier of the server and all clients.
+Ensure all are different.
+Can be any string.
+Port - Port on the computer running server main.
+Usually 2106 which should work fine. can be any number 0 through 65535, but Google the chosen port first to avoid commonly reserved ports.
+Host - IP address of computer running server main.
+Should be set to 0.0.0.0 on the server config file.
+Takes any string but will crash if string is not a valid IP address (int.int.int.int).
+See connecting one client to find IP.
+TerminateScan - The signal inputted at the end of a barcode being scanned - usually return for most USB scanners but may differ.
+Takes keyboard input names surrounded by < and >.
+ScanTime - The max amount of time a scan can take before the field is cleared to avoid misinputs.
+Usually 0.5 but will take any decimal or whole number.
+Use large number such as 99999 to disable.

 # How to use
 There are 9 main functions of GannonPOS - Scan, Clear, Check, Search, Edit, New, Sale, Stock and Total\